jovotech/jovo-framework/docs/03_app-logic/02_data/README.md

 ## Introduction to User Input

-> If you're new to voice applications, you can learn more general info about principles like slots and entities here: [Getting Started > Voice App Basics](https://github.com/jovotech/jovo-framework-nodejs/tree/master/docs/01_getting-started/voice-app-basics.md).
+> If you're new to voice applications, you can learn more about general principles like slots and entities here: [Getting Started > Voice App Basics](https://github.com/jovotech/jovo-framework-nodejs/tree/master/docs/01_getting-started/voice-app-basics.md).

 We call user input any additional information your user provides besides an `intent`.
 On Amazon Alexa, input is usually called a `slot`, on Google Assistant/Dialogflow an `entity` or `parameter`.

 ## How to Access Input

-There are two ways to get the inputs provided by a user: either by adding parameters to  your handlers' intent functions, or by using the `getInput` method.
+There are two ways to get the inputs provided by a user: either by [adding parameters](#input-as-parameter) to  your `handlers`' intent functions, or by using the `[getInput](#getinput)` method.

 ### Input as Parameter
-You can add parameters directly to your intent, like so:
+You can access input by adding parameters directly to your intent, like so:
 ```javascript
 const handlers = {